jthweb/Test_Contest_PC2/README.md

 Pull requests are welcome!
 Feel free to submit improvements for:
 - Linux compatibility
 - Setup scripts
-- Docker-based deployment

 ---

 ## 📄 License

 GNU v3.0 License.
-See `LICENSE` file.
+See `LICENSE` file for details.

 ### Special thanks to [John Buck](https://github.com/johnbrvc) for helping me learn how to set up PC².